-- · Comerica Incorporated (2006-Present) - AV Homes, Inc. (2012-2018)
+· Comerica Incorporated (2006-Present)

-Mr. Cregg has served as a member of the board of directors of Comerica Incorporated, a NYSE listed financial services company, since 2006, where he is the Audit Committee Chair and a member of the Enterprise and Risk Management Committee and the Qualified Legal Compliance Committee.
-Mr. Creag previously served as President and Chief Executive Officer of AV Homes, Inc., a NASDAQ-listed homebuilder, from 2012 until its sale to Taylor Morrison Homes.
+Mr. Cregg has served as a member of the board of directors of Comerica Incorporated, a NYSE listed financial services company, since 2006, where he is Chair of the Audit Committee, Chair of the Qualified Legal Compliance Committee and member of both the Compliance Oversight and the Enterprise Risk Committees.
+Mr. Cregg previously served as President and Chief Executive Officer and director of AV Homes, Inc., a NASDAQ-listed homebuilder, from 2012 until its sale to Taylor Morrison Homes in 2018.
 Prior to that, Mr. Cregg served as a senior executive and Chief Financial Officer to The Servicemaster Company from 2011 to 2012, PulteGroup, Inc. (NYSE) from 1998 to 2011, the Zenith Electronics Corporation (NYSE) from 1996 to 1998 and Sweetheart Cup Company, Inc. from 1990 to 1996.
-Mr. Cregg also currently serves on the Advisory Board of Davidson Homes, LLC, a private home building company.
-Mr. Cregg previously served on the board of directors of the Federal Reserve Bank of Chicago, Detroit Branch, from 2004 to 2009, including serving as the Chairman of the board in 2006.
+Mr. Cregg previously served on the Advisory Board of Camden Homes, LLC, a private home building company, from 2020 to 2023.
+Mr. Cregg also previously served on the board of directors of the Federal Reserve Bank of Chicago, Detroit Branch, from 2004 to 2009, including serving as the Chairman of the board in 2006.